 All quilt blocks must be painted on a wood surface and patterns must be approved by our Quilt Trail Committee, by emailing Renee Carr at firstname.lastname@example.org.
 Once a community/county has twelve approved blocks installed, a signed owner agreement for each block, and a story submitted for each block, we will add the new trail to the Arkansas Quilt Trails website.

 The Stone County Quilt Trail and the Searcy County Quilt Trail have launched and more blocks are in the works.
-Meanwhile, Quilt Trails are currently being developed in Newton, Searcy, and Cleburne Counties.
+Meanwhile, Quilt Trails are currently being developed in Newton, Searcy, Cleburne, and Van Buren Counties.
 Stay tuned for more quilt trails across Arkansas!